What it is

 • A district representative with authority over special education services

-The rules about who’s on the 504 team are less specific than they are for an IEP.
-A 504 plan is created by a team of people who are familiar with the child and who understand the evaluation data and special services options.
+The rules for who participates are less specific.
+The team includes people who are familiar with the child and who understand the evaluation data and special services options.
 This might include:

 • The child’s parent or caregiver